 Scheduling a Funeral Service

 When the family or funeral home makes the first call to the customer service center, they are given a case number for tracking purposes and are asked to fax or e-mail all required documents for review.
-The cemetery staff will need to establish and confirm the service member is eligible for burial at Arlington.
-We recommend that you have all of the required documentation together before you call the cemetery to schedule the service.
-Any documents requested by the cemetery staff can be e-mailed to firstname.lastname@example.org and must include the case number provided by the customer service center.
+The cemetery staff will need to establish and confirm that the service member is eligible for burial at Arlington.
+We recommend that you have all of the required documentation together before you call to schedule the service.
+Any documents requested by cemetery staff can be e-mailed to email@example.com and must include the case number provided by the customer service center.
 Please Note: Arlington National Cemetery will not respond to other inquiries via this email box.